Reports to: (i.e. Council on Scientific Affairs): CSA

 Hours of committee work required outside of meetings and conference calls:

-(i.e. journal review, liaison activities, writing critiques, email communications) Varies – about 12 hours per year if not serving in a liaison capacity
+(i.e. email communications) Varies – review of liasion reports and development of Shorts on Standards about 12 hours per year if not serving in a liaison capacity

 Activities of Committee